 - People older than age 6 with typical immune systems are up to date with their COVID-19 vaccines after one shot with either the Pfizer-BioNTech or Moderna COVID-19 vaccines that include the original and omicron strains.

 - People age 12 and older who chose the Novavax vaccine are up to date after two shots.
 But the CDC recommends people get one shot of either the updated Pfizer-BioNTech or Moderna COVID-19 vaccines at least two months after the last Novavax shot.

 - If you originally got the Janssen/Johnson & Johnson shot, get an updated Moderna or Pfizer-BioNTech COVID-19 vaccine in order to get up to date with your COVID-19 vaccines.

 Your health care team may suggest added doses of COVID-19 vaccine if you have a moderately or severely weakened immune system.
 The CDC suggests getting doses of the Moderna or Pfizer-BioNTech COVID-19 vaccines within the shortest time period for some people.
 This includes those with weakened immune systems, people age 65 and older, and others who need rapid protection.

 Vaccination and other actions

 You can take many steps to lower your risk of infection from the COVID-19 virus and lower the risk of spreading it to others.
 WHO and CDC recommend following these precautions:

 - Get vaccinated.
 COVID-19 vaccines reduce the risk of getting and spreading COVID-19.

-- Keep distance between yourself and others (within about 6 feet, or 2 meters) when you're in indoor public spaces if you're not fully vaccinated.
+- Keep distance between yourself and others when you're in indoor public spaces.
 This is especially important if you have a higher risk of serious illness.
 Keep in mind some people may have COVID-19 and spread it to others, even if they don't have symptoms or don't know they have COVID-19.